spideruci/blinky/README.md

 ## INSTALLATION & USAGE INSTRUCTIONS
 *More to come.*

+### EXECUTION TRACES and .trc file format
+Execution Traces, for software program runs, are stored in trace files or *.trc files.
+These traces have been tailored for Java programs.
+Each line in a trace file (.trc) represents the execution of a Java source code instruction and it has the following format:

+    *<thread-id>*<log-id>,<object-instance-code>,<source-code-line-number>,<owner-class-name>,<owner-method-name>,<log-family>,<opcode>

+`<thread-id>` is obtained from the following code snippet: `Thread.currentThread().getId()`.
+It identifies the thread of execution along which the source code instruction was executed.
+NanoXML is a single threaded applicaiton; thus you should see only one thread id.

+`<log-id>` is a unique id assigned to the log of an event execution.

+`<owner-class>` is the name of the class that contains the source code instruction.

+`<owner-method>` is the name and the type-descriptor of the method that contains the source code instruction.

+`<source-code-line-number>` is the actual line number (within a Java source file) of the executed source code instruction.

+`<opcode>` is meaningfully stored in the event of recording execution logs for `return` or `athrow` statements.
+The opcode in the case of `return` is useful to decipher the kind of value being returned (e.g. int, float, double, long, object/array reference, etc.).

+`<object-instance-code>` is the dynamically observed system-hashcode for the `this` object *iff* the `owner-method` is an instance member of the `owner-class`.
+This value is computed with the `System.identityHashcode(Object object);` method available in the Java SDK, and may not be the same as the `hashcode()` method available to all objects in Java.
+In the event of a static `owner-method` the name of the `owner-class` is recorded instead of a numeric hashcode value.

+`<log-family>` indicates the type of event logged in the execution trace and can either be an `$enter$`, `$return$`, `$athrow$` or `$sourcelinenumber$`.

 ### Authors:
-Vijay Krishna Palepu, vpalepu [at] uci [dot] edu
+- Vijay Krishna Palepu, vpalepu [at] uci [dot] edu
-James A. Jones, jajones [at] uci [dot] edu
+- James A. Jones, jajones [at] uci [dot] edu

 ### Acknowledgements:
-This work is supported by the National Science Foundation under awards CAREER CCF1350837 and CCF1116943.
+This work is supported by the National Science Foundation under awards `CAREER CCF-1350837` and `CCF-1116943`.

 # LICENSE.txt

-Also avilable with this distribution at src/LICENSE.txt
+Also avilable with this distribution at Blinky/LICENSE.txt

 ```
 :::tex